mrwillbarnz/100-days-of-code/log.md

 ### Day 14: February 20th 2020

-**Today's Progress** Today I completed Chapter 7 of PFAB, and understood how Python 3 now uses Pickle (reading and writing data into files).
+**Today's Progress:** Today I completed Chapter 7 of PFAB, and understood how Python 3 now uses Pickle (reading and writing data into files).
 I also learned about the differences between cPickle for Python 2 and Pickle for Python3, and the best practices (at least the easiest practice) for modern implementations of this program.

 **Thoughts:** Today was quite confusing with pickling data, but I'm treating the logic behind them much like calling data frames in R, hopefully I can remember it as I work with more data.